AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Factory/getters.md

 **set_fee_to_setter**

-This setter set the address of the fee setter.
+This setter set the address of the fee setter:
 ```rust
     fn set_fee_to_setter(&mut self, fee_to_setter: AccountId) -> Result<(), FactoryError> {
     self.data::<data::Data>().fee_to_setter = fee_to_setter;